adevinta/zoe/docs/basics/produce.md

 The other way to write data into Kafka with zoe is to use a json file.

-In the following example, we will use a sample dataset downloaded from the [cats facts API](https://cat-fact.herokuapp.com/#/cat/facts).
+The following example uses a sample dataset downloaded from the [cats facts API](https://cat-fact.herokuapp.com/#/cat/facts).
 You can inspect the sample in the repository at [tutorials/simple/data.json](https://github.com/adevinta/zoe/blob/master/tutorials/simple/data.json).

 Let's write this json file into the `input` topic.